wastelandsurvivalguide/wastelandsurvivalguide.github.io.backup/docs/dogma.md

 - **Initially disabled and enable state opposite of parent with the player as the parent**: This is an invalid combination, it's one or the other.
 Since you shouldn't be loading mods mid-save anyways, the former is correct to disable anything except for trees, simply move them under the map instead.
 - **Setting Z -30000**: This is a horrible thing to do in both Fallout 3 and New Vegas as cells have Havok bounds of only 27000 units, setting it higher causes crazy havok bugs and can also cause crashes.

-Guide created by [WSG contributors](./contributors.html), do not reproduce without permission.